 The TMA Department has several facilities and resources available to support student instruction.
 The Harris Fine Arts Center (HFAC) houses three theatres used for student productions and instruction.
 To schedule one of the theatres listed below or a room in the HFAC, call the HFAC Scheduling Office at 801-422-3002.

-The Margetts Theatre is a black box theatre, designed to allow flexibility of audience seating and staging.
-It is home to the Margetts Series of productions each theatre season, and provides a venue for experimental and original scripts.
+The Margetts Theatre is a black box designed to for flexibility of audience seating and staging.
+It is home to the Margetts Series each theatre season, and provides a venue for experimental and original scripts.
 Measuring 30 by 50 feet, the Margetts Theatre seats approximately 125 people.
 The Margetts Theatre was named for Philip N. Margetts, a leading figure in Utah theatre during the late 1800s and early 1900s.
-Philip Margetts was a cast member in the first play produced in the Old Bowery in 1851 and organized the first stock company in Utah.
+Philip was a cast member in the first play produced in the Old Bowery in 1851 and organized the first stock company in Utah.
 His success in organizing the Mechanics Dramatic Association so impressed President Brigham Young that he made immediate plans for the construction of the Salt Lake Theatre.
 Margetts performed in leading roles for over fifty years.

 Nelke Experimental Theatre